 The University Conduct Board and DOS conduct hearing officers are trained annually on sexual and relationship violence, consent, rape trauma syndrome, myths and facts, avoiding victim blaming questions, and resources available on- and off-campus.
-In addition, a group of faculty and staff are trained in a similar manner to serve as Advisors to students taking part in the Student Conduct Process.
-Students are offered, but not required, to have these Advisors serve as support people with them throughout the entire conduct process.
+In addition, a group of faculty and staff are trained in a similar manner to serve as advisors to students taking part in the Student Conduct Process.
+Students are offered, but not required, to have these advisors serve as support people with them throughout the entire conduct process.

 For more information on the Student Conduct Process or information on how to file a report, please use this link.
 The contact information for the Dean of Students Office can be found here.